Mass Hierarchies and Quantum Gravity Constraints in DKMM-refined KKLT: Introduction

 It is the purpose of this work to combine the analysis of this latter approach \cite{Blumenhagen:2019qcg,Blumenhagen:2020dea} with the recent results \cite{Demirtas:2019sip,Demirtas:2020ffz,Alvarez-Garcia:2020pxd} about generating an exponentially small $W_0$.
 We call this the ``DKMM-refined KKLT scenario''.
 This is in the same spirit as the analysis for KKLT-like AdS minima carried out recently in \cite{Demirtas:2021nlu,Demirtas:2021ote}, where here we are less concerned about actual string model building on concrete CY manifolds than on revealing the parametric dependence of all involved mass scales.
 Generalizing the approach of \cite{Blumenhagen:2019qcg}, now we are careful about the three moduli $\{Z,T,S\}$ and the parameters $\{M,N,y_{\rm UV},a\}$ where $S$ denotes the axio-dilaton and $a$ the parameter in the non-perturbative KKLT superpotential.

 The paper is organized as follows: In section 2 we review the local Klebanov-Strassler geometry and derive conditions for this geometry to be glued into an unwarped CY manifold.
 It turns out that one of these conditions is the one that was termed ``the throat fitting into the bulk'' in \cite{Carta:2019rhx}.
-The resulting constraint was further promoted to the singular-bulk problem in \cite{Gao:2020xqh}.
-In fact in \cite{Carta:2019rhx} as well as in \cite{Gao:2020xqh} a more indirect argument based on the D3-brane backreaction was used, so that it is satisfying that one can derive the same condition using the explicit flux supported KS solution.
+There a more indirect argument based on the D3-brane backreaction was used, so that it is satisfying that one can derive the same condition using the explicit flux supported KS solution.
 In section 3 we recall the effective theory in the warped throat and the moduli stabilization scheme of \cite{Demirtas:2020ffz,Alvarez-Garcia:2020pxd} giving $\vert W_0\vert \ll 1$.
-We also recall the appearance of ultra-light KK-modes and the relation to the emergence picture.
-We distinguish two possible scenarios for the stabilization of the light axio-dilaton modulus, labelled as ``Scenario 1'' and ``Scenario 2'' throughout the paper.
-Scenario 1 appears to be more constrained than Scenario 2, but possibly only because for the latter, we treat certain parameters as essentially arbitrary, even though in concrete models they will also be determined by three-form fluxes.
+We also recall the appearance of ultra-light KK-modes and the relation \mbox{to the emergence picture.
+We distinguish two possible scenarios for the} stabilization of the light axio-dilaton modulus, labelled as ``Scenario 1'' and ``Scenario 2'' \mbox{in our paper.
+Scenario 1 seems to be more constrained than Scenario 2, but} possibly only because for the latter, we treat certain parameters as essentially arbitrary, even though in concrete models they will also be determined by three-form fluxes.

 Section 4 deals with the final stabilization of the K\"ahler modulus and the extra constraints arising from a successful uplift to a dS minimum.
 We find a number of inequalities the parameters need to satisfy.
 For our more constrained Scenario 1, the constraints turn out to be not natural, in the sense that exponentially small numbers are bounded from below by rational expressions of the flux quanta.
 This has a number of consequences.